An apple a day to keep aging brains sharp

 In other words, it’s the area of your brain where you need cell growth to support healthy, youthful cognition and coordination as the years pass.

-And those phytonutrients were able to deliver.
+And those phytonutrients delivered.

-Here’s another little added bonus…
+Here’s another little bonus…

 Abundant in fruits and vegetables